septiandc45/HUDK4054/README.md

 ## Research Data

-Disclaimer!!!
-For demonstrative purposes, this proposal used synthetic data to illustrate the results of the study.
+**DISCLAIMER!!!** For demonstrative purposes, this proposal used synthetic data to illustrate the results of the study.
 It combined original data from PISA 2018 database (OECD, 2018a) and fabricated data by AI for variable Physical Well-Being and Education Level.
 Please be advised that the results produced by this dataset may not reflect the final results.
 This section will be updated after the real data is collected and ready to be published.

 The cleaned illustrative dataset with sav format can be downloeaded [here](https://drive.google.com/drive/folders/1UNuzKbH6HJBUlNTyQUAUKWnYdCI0CPXF)